-Name Function + Description Organisation Donagh Horgan Mr Horgan is a researcher at Hogeschool Inholland Mr Horgan is working on a new qualitative tourism monitoring methodology for the municipality of Rotterdam.
-Senka Rebac Ms Rebac is a lecturer and researcher at Hogeschool Inholland Ms Rebac is working on different projects with partners mostly from Eastern Europe.
-Annemarie van Klaveren Ms van Klaveren is a lecturer and researcher at Hogeschool Inholland.
-Ms van Klaveren owns a luxury travel company.
-Besides, she tries to implement the FAITH model in Hoek van Holland.
-Joël Ferdinandus Mr Ferdinandus is working as a hospitality connector at the DMO of Rotterdam (Rotterdam Partners).
-Moreover, he is an inhabitant of Bospolder-Tussendijken.
-Mr Ferdinandus showed to the participants the two Rotterdam Tourist Information centres, located respectively in Hoek van Holland and in the city centre.
-In addition, he gave them a tour through his neighborhood Bospolder-Tussendijken.
-Siobhan Burger Ms Burger is a social designer at her own company 'Arttenders'.
-Ms Burger is currently working on a commission from the municipality of Rotterdam.
-Her work aims at connecting the city centre of Hoek van Holland with the shore by implementing social design.
+Name/Code Function + Organisation Description ROT1 Researcher at Hogeschool Inholland.
+Working on a new qualitative tourism monitoring methodology for the municipality of Rotterdam.
+ROT2 Lecturer and researcher at Hogeschool Inholland.
+Working on different projects with partners mostly from Eastern Europe.
+ROT3 Owner of luxury travel company Owner of a luxury travel company and implementing the FAITH model in Hoek van Holland.
+Joël Ferdinandus Working at the DMO of Rotterdam (Rotterdam Partners) and inhabitant of Bospolder-Tussendijken.
+The DMO representative showed to the participants the two Rotterdam Tourist Information centres, located respectively in Hoek van Holland and in the city centre.
+In addition, the participants were given a tour through ROT1's neighborhood Bospolder-Tussendijken.
+ROT2 Social designer at own company.
+The work aims at connecting the city centre of Hoek van Holland with the shore by implementing social design.